google/mt/README.md

 Putting these lines into your .zshrc will fix the problems.

+# Disclaimer

+This is not an official Google product.

 # Credits

 This is based on the `st` terminal, but doesn't share the same goals or